egegunay/NextFeedbackChannel/README.md

 # NextFeedbackChannel

-NFC powered surveying system for ease of use to customers.
+NFC powered survey solution for ease of use to customers.

 ## Screenshots:
 ### Creating a survey for your company